ivmai/bdwgc/docs/gcdescr.md

 Further allocations of that size and kind then use this free list, and no longer need to acquire the allocator lock.
 The allocation procedure is otherwise similar to the global free lists.
-The local free lists are also linked using the first word in the object.
+The local free lists are also linked using the first pointer in the object.
 In most cases this means they require considerably less time.

 Local free lists are treated by most of the rest of the collector as though